LeoJuguet/report-internship2024/repport.typ

 = Memory

-#emoji.warning *Warning :* this part is not implemented yet in the safety checker.
+#emoji.warning *Warning :* this part is not yet implemented in the safety checker.

-The memory model in Jasmin is pretty simple, it can be view like an big array.
+The memory model in Jasmin is pretty simple, it can be viewed as a large array.

-In the previous safety checker, this one was able to infere wich region of an array has to be initialised.
-But this mecanism don't seem useful and constraint give by the programmer is prefered, to ensure that the programmer know what it does.
-For this we prefer that the programmer give by the annotation system of Jasmin a contract @contract
+In the previous safety checker, it was able to infer which regions of an array had to be initialized.
+But this mechanism does not seem useful, and the constraints given by the programmer are preferred, to ensure that the programmer knows what they are doing.
+For this, we prefer that the programmer provides a contract @contract through the Jasmin annotation system.

-If we suppose that each pointer give by the programmer point to a distinct region (there is no overlapp between the region defined by each pointer), we can reuse the 3 segment implementation that we use previously for arrays @3-array-segs.
+If we assume that each pointer provided by the programmer points to a distinct region (there is no overlap between the regions defined by each pointer), we can reuse the 3-segment implementation that we previously used for arrays @3-array-segs.

-The contracts plan for the moments are contracts constituate of 3 predicates :
+The planned contracts for the moment consist of 3 predicates:

-- `init_memory(v: var,offset: int,len: int)` define that the region $[v + "offset"; v + "offset" + "len"]$ is readable, so it's and initialized region
+- `init_memory(v: var, offset: int, len: int)` defines that the region $[v + "offset"; v + "offset" + "len"]$ is readable, so it is an initialized region.
-- `write_memory(v: var,offset: int,len: int)` define that the region $[v + "offset"; v + "offset" + "len"]$ is writable
+- `write_memory(v: var, offset: int, len: int)` defines that the region $[v + "offset"; v + "offset" + "len"]$ is writable.
-- `assig_memory(v: var,offset: int,len: int)` define that the region $[v + "offset"; v + "offset" + "len"]$ is initialized
+- `assign_memory(v: var, offset: int, len: int)` defines that the region $[v + "offset"; v + "offset" + "len"]$ is initialized.

-To check out of bounds access in memory, so access at place were we cannot write, we can easily check that we are in one of bounds declared readable, like in jasmin the use allocate the memory before the call, and generally there is no lot of arguments to function call, the number of segments will be finite and not expensive.
+To check for out-of-bounds access in memory, i.e., access to places where we cannot write, we can easily check that we are within the bounds declared as readable.
+In Jasmin, the memory is allocated before the call, and generally, there are not many arguments to function calls, so the number of segments will be finite and not expensive.
-For check if we can write in a place, the same check as before can be done.
+To check if we can write to a place, the same check as before can be done.

-The complicated parted is to check if a region is not initialized at the call of the function is well initialized at a moment during the execution of the call or at the end.
-So to check the predicate `assign_memory`.
+The complicated part is to check if a region that is not initialized at the function call but is well-initialized at some point during the execution of the call or at the end.
+So, to check the `assign_memory` predicate.
-If we supposed the strong assumption that each pointer point to a different region of memory, then we can consider each pointer like an array of length $max_(("offset","len")in P_v)("offset+len")$ and we can set initialized the region that we know is initialized, if this one is in one side of the array.
+If we assume the strong assumption that each pointer points to a different region of memory without overlapp, then we can consider each pointer as an array of length $max_(("offset", len) in P_v)("offset"+len)$ (with $P_v$ the set of pair offset, length that appear in a predicate relatif to $v$) and we can set as initialized the regions that we know are initialized, if they are on one side of the array.

-This method, like it was unfortunately not tested in pratice, seems handle a majority of cases.
-And the only real problem come from the impossibility to have aliasing on pointer.
+This method, which unfortunately has not been tested in practice, seems to handle a majority of cases.
+The only real problem comes from the inability to handle pointer aliasing.

 = Contract and function call <contract>